axis00/qrentWebsiteV3/README.md

     - keep comments outside of functions/methods
   - Keep Directories Clean
     - keep all test files in a test folder
-    - names files and folders intuively
+    - name files and folders intuively

 ### This is no longer about the grade